Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Main results

 \subsection{Another particle system}

 In the present paper, we drop the particle system $ \mathsf{Z} ^{ \epsilon,\eta}$.
-But we keep \cite{ABB20}'s key idea of working with $\Xe$, because it establishes a crucial link with optimal transport: a central feature of \MAG.
-We are going to investigate the large deviations of the empirical process of a family of branching Brownian particles, as their number tends to infinity.
-In absence of an extra force field, each branch is a copy of $\Xe.$ But to arrive at \MAG, it is necessary that the whole system is immersed in some additional quantum force field.
+But we keep \cite{ABB20}'s key idea of working with the $k$-mapping valued Brownian process $\Xe$, because it establishes a crucial link with quadratic optimal transport: a central feature of \MAG.
+We are going to investigate the large deviations of the empirical process of a family of splitting $(\ZZ)^k$-valued Brownian particles, as their number tends to infinity.
+In absence of an extra force field, each sibling is a copy of $\Xe.$ But to arrive at \MAG, it is necessary that the whole system is { immersed in some additional quantum force field. }